ajaymache/deep-learning-docker/README.md

 - After downloading the Anaconda file as explained in the previous section follow the steps below to complete the installation.

   **1.** To initiate the installation type ```bash ./Anaconda3-4.2.0-Linux-x86_64.sh``` in the terminal and hit enter.
-You will be prompted to read and agree the License terms and conditions. keep pressing enter until you are asked to accept the license terms.
-Type Yes and hit enter to proceed.
+You will be prompted to read and agree the **license terms and conditions**. keep pressing enter until you are asked to accept the license terms.
+Type **yes** and hit enter to proceed.

-  **2.**
+  **2.** After you accept the license terms above you will be prompted with the message "Anaconda3 will be now installed into the root location: ```/root/anaconda3```", we will go with the default settings and hence press enter to proceed.
+This might take a while to install and you can see the logs in the console.

+  **3.** In the end you will be asked if you would like to append the Anaconda3 install location to **PATH** in your ```/root/.bashrc```.
+Type **yes** and hit enter to complete the installation.